sebastian-mutz/forage/README.md

 ## Progress

-This is **very early work in progress** (not something I'd normally upload at this stage).
+This is **very early work in progress**.
 I started this to try out the new [fortran package manager](https://github.com/fortran-lang/fpm) and [fortran standard library](https://github.com/fortran-lang/stdlib), but it looks like it'll turn into a little more.

 Current progress and roadmap: <br/>